 “You insist that by not defining or contractually committing to the project’s scope, budget and deadline, we have a better chance of a better product being delivered in budget and on time?
 And if it isn’t, that’s good too because it means the original deadline and budget were wrong?”

 You can see the problem.
 Not an easy sell.
-Except, the agile approach has established itself as the dominant approach to software development.
+Except, the agile approach has established itself as the dominant approach to software development, especially in the context of big, complex projects that employ scaled agile frameworks.
 Because as a general rule, it has been consistently proven, in the field, to deliver results.
 Most crucially, an agile approach, as we’ll see, goes a long way towards negating the risk of white elephant projects.

 But that doesn’t mean project sponsors can throw time-to-market and cost parameters out the window.
 In the real world, a software development project will only deliver organisational ROI if it is able to do what it is supposed to, by a certain point in time and up to a certain price point.